gregorriegler/csharp-refactoring-tools/process/refactor.md

 Favor tell don't ask over properties.
 Avoid interfaces for stable dependencies.

+To increase Cohesion:
+- Move variable declarations as close as possible to where they are used

 To Reduce Coupling:
 - Avoid booleans as arguments.
 - Avoid redundant parameters and making callers provide information the method can derive itself.